rust-lang/rustc-dev-guide/src/building/bootstrapping.md

   tests.
 You shouldn't need to use this, use `test` instead (without arguments).
 - `x.py build --stage 0 compiler/rustc` builds the compiler, but does not make
   it usable: the build artifacts are not uplifted ([#73519]).
-Use `x.py build library/std` instead which puts the compiler in `stage1/rustc`.
+Use `x.py build library/std` instead, which puts the compiler in `stage1/rustc`.

 [#73519]: https://github.com/rust-lang/rust/issues/73519